Bio-protocol/Normalization-and-Batch-Effect-Removal/README.md

 In bulk RNA-seq analysis, normalization and batch effect removal are two necessary procedures to scale the read counts and reduce the technical errors.
 Many differential expression analysis tools require raw count matrix as input and embed the normalization and batch effect removal procedures in the analysis pipeline, but researchers need to perform these two procedures independently when they build up their own bulk RNA profile analysis models.
 This protocol includes detailed codes and explanations of normalization and batch effect removal, which can help users understand and perform procedures more conveniently.
 We use the easily obtainable public Arabidopsis thaliana bulk RNA-seq dataset in the case study and researchers interested in this topic can use this protocol to learn and apply.

+**If users are interested in differential expression analysis, most of the DEG pipelines are requiring raw RNA counts matrix as input.
+This Chapter is more suitable for the users intended to developing their own pipeline or models which need to normalize the data and remove batch effects from raw counts**

 To guide eBook authors having a better sense of the workflow layout, here we briefly introduce the specific purposes of the dir system.

 1. __cache__: Here, it stores the intermediate results.